 Landschaftspark Duisburg Nord

-Landschaftspark Duisburg Nord is a park in Duisburg, Germany designed to celebrate and heal an industrial landscape while transforming it into a regional park with play structures, climbing walls and walking paths.
-It is a landscape filled with relics, history and endless discovery.
+Landschaftspark Duisburg Nord is a park in Duisburg, Germany designed to embrace and transform an industrial landscape into a regional park with play structures, climbing walls, walled gardens and walking paths.
+It is a landscape filled with history and endless adventure and discovery.

 Anima Mundi is a series of black and white images exploring the world of spirit and memory in everyday life.
 I created these photographs within a few miles of the places I called home over the course of a few transitory years.
 These images illustrate a world immersed in poetry, open to all willing to stop and listen.

 In the wake of the Virginia Tech shootings and the resulting loss of a close friend, my husband and I went ahead with our plans to live in Dublin, Ireland for the summer.
 It was a summer of grief and strained communication between us.
 We spent many an evening walking silently together through Rathmines, our adopted neighborhood.
 The Irish seem to love walls and almost every property had a wall of some kind built around it.
 Emotionally, I was drawn to these walls and their many manifestations.
 With some distance from the intense grief of that summer I have come to see these walls as metaphors for the psychological walls we build around our fragile selves in a crisis.
 We instinctually build these protective walls and each of our walls has its own unique characteristics.
 My husband's wall was tall and impenetrable and so I spent the summer observing the many iterations of the wall and awaiting the time when the walls between us would return to a more intimate scale.